Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 Loding BIOS as HI and LO chip and merge both parts...
 Loding option ROM...
-Search for the SearchForOptionRom call in the BIOS... search with pattern 0
+Search for the SearchForOptionRom call in the BIOS... search with pattern for Award BIOS
-   Call found with pattern 0 at 0x8b4f search with pattern 1 search with pattern 2 search with pattern 3 search with pattern 4
-Search for free space in the BIOS ROM to place the option ROM... free space (0x00) found at offset 0xde0 with size 25120 free space (0x00) found at offset 0x7020 with size 224
+   Call found with pattern for Award BIOS at 0x8b4f search with pattern for Pegasus BIOS search with pattern for Phoenix BIOS search with pattern for Vadem BIOS search with pattern for AMI BIOS search with pattern for Chips and Technologie BIOS Search for free space in the BIOS ROM to place the option ROM... free space (0x00) found at offset 0xde0 with size 25120 free space (0x00) found at offset 0x7020 with size 224